ServiceStackApps/AndroidJavaChat/README.md

 AccessToken to Authenticate with the Server and we don't need to explicitly save the User's Access Token as Facebook's SDK does this for us behind the scenes.

-### Signing in with Google SignIn Button
+### Login with Google SignIn Button

-Whilst the sign-in process is similar, Google SignIn requires a lot more effort to setup and leaves you to implement a lot of the mechanics yourself starting with having to choose an arbitrary Request Code which you'll need to use to manually check whether the Google SignIn Activity has completed, this can be any number, e.g:
+Whilst the sign-in process is similar, Google SignIn requires more effort to setup as you're left with implementing a lot of the mechanics yourself starting with having to choose an arbitrary Request Code which you'll need to use to manually check when the Google SignIn Activity has completed, this can be any number, e.g:

 ```java
 private static final int RC_SIGN_IN = 9001; //Arbitrary Request Code
 ```

-Then you'll need to configure your preferred `GoogleSignInOptions`, as we want to be able to retrieve the AccessToken we need to popoulate `requestServerAuthCode()` with our Google OAuth App Id:
+We'll then need to configure your preferred `GoogleSignInOptions`, as we want to be able to retrieve the User's AccessToken we need to popoulate `requestServerAuthCode()` with our Google OAuth App Id:

 > If you don't have a Google App, one can be created at [console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)